 https://developer.nvidia.com/nvidia-video-codec-sdk

-- In the case of NVidia h264/265 (HEVC) hardware codecs, please note that the hardware encoder is a limited resource that can not be multi-tasked (most GPUs only have one encoder).
+- In the case of NVidia h264/265 (HEVC) hardware codecs, please note that the hardware encoder is a limited resource that can barely be multi-tasked (most GPUs only have one encoder).
 So it can also happen if another application that can use the NVidia encoder is opened at the same time

 - Another possibility is if you have defined an invalid destination path (not existing, no write permissions for it, disk already full, or other similar reasons)